- Sportsbook offering -850 odds that US President Donald Trump won’t be in attendance at Super Bowl 54

 Donald Trump has been showing up at quite a few sporting events of late.
 However, as much as he likes spending his weekends in Florida, don’t expect to see him at Miami’s Hard Rock Stadium on Sunday Bowl Sunday.

-No sitting US President has ever attended a Super Bowl game, and Bovada doesn’t see that changing for this year’s big game.
-The sportsbook is making no the odds-on -850 favorite in a prop bet on whether US President Trump will attend the Feb.
+No sitting US President has ever attended a Super Bowl game, and sportsbooks don’t see that changing for this year’s big game.
+Odds make no the odds-on -850 favorite in a prop bet on whether US President Trump will attend the Feb.
 2 showdown between the San Francisco 49ers and Kansas City Chiefs.

-Anticipating that Trump will instead let his thumbs do his taking, Bovada has also set the total bar on tweets by the Preisdent on Super Bowl Sunday at 13.5.
+Anticipating that Trump will instead let his thumbs do his taking, Bookmakers also set the total bar on tweets by the President on Super Bowl Sunday at 13.5.

 Will US President Donald Trump Attend 2020 Super Bowl